wecarsoniv/augmented-pca/docs/source/contents/models.rst

     The local approximate inference strategy requires both primary and augmenting data at test time.
 Therefore, when factors are generated for the test set, the :python:`transform()` method requires both the primary data :python:`X_test` and augmenting data :python:`Y_test` be passed as parameters.
-For a more in-depth description of the local approximate inference strategy, see the paper introducing the AugmentedPCA library.
+For a more in-depth description of the local approximate inference strategy, see the paper introducing the AugmentedPCA package.

 Encoded